univerone/simple-deep-learning-based-video-analysis-system/README.md

 After submitting the video, a task number will be generated and will be sent to task queue.

-The video and audio will be extracted with ffmpeg and sent into different models, for video the human face will be detected and circled(not completed yet), for audio the english transcript will be extracted generated.
+The video and audio will be extracted with ffmpeg and sent into different models, for video the human face will be detected and a frame will be drawn, for audio the english transcript will be extracted generated.

 when the process finishes, the status of this task will be marked as finished and the new generated transcript will be available to download